1jour1vin

 A healthy market despite some concerns

 In his speech before the Hospices de Beaune sale, the president of the BIVB pointed out that the harvest currently being vinified "presents some uncertainties as to volumes".
 Fortunately, previous vintages were able to replenish stocks.
 So the situation will not be similar to the 2016 harvest, which was the lowest in the history of the Burgundy wines.
 The sales market is also showing positive figures for these vintages, particularly on the export market, with an increase of 6.9% in volume over the first 8 months of the year - i.e. 56 million bottles - and 9.3% in value (650 million euros).
-This increase was driven by the United States, the leading buyer of Burgundy wines.
+This increase is due to the United States, the leading buyer of Burgundy wines.
 However, the new measures on customs duties that came into force at the end of October are worrying professionals, who fear a drop in sales.
 They are also apprehensive in the short and medium term about exports to England with the Brexit.
 In the meantime, it's time to make wine!